 The development of the charity organization between 1877 and 1900 was a new approach to the problem of poverty, as the majority of relief societies held philosophical ties to business and the Protestant work ethic, grounded in the idea of the self-made man, and remained stingy with help.
-In Chicago in 1886, over 20 percent of ‘resident’ applications to the Charity Organization Society were rejected because the applicants were deemed ‘not needy’, ‘unworthy’, or ‘ineligible’.
+In 1886, over 20 percent of ‘resident’ applications to the Charity Organization Society were rejected because the applicants were deemed ‘not needy’, ‘unworthy’, or ‘ineligible’.

-The Establishment and History of Hull House:
+The Establishment of Hull House

 Hull House provided social and educational opportunities for working-class people and immigrants in the surrounding neighborhoods, including holding classes in English, literature, history, art, domestic activities (including instructional classes aimed towards poor immigrant girls to develop working skills), and college extention classes for adults in the evenings, all run by volunteers.